 5. Nasal Rinse

-Neti pots are recommended by doctors as a natural, safe way to clear out nasal passages and relieve sinus pressure.
-Be sure to use the right ratio to prevent irritation: for every 8 ounces of water, use 1/4 teaspoon kosher salt and 1/4 teaspoon baking soda.
-If your nostrils are particularly inflamed, you can add 1/4 teaspoon vegetable glycerin for soothing.
-Don’t use water that’s too hot, or you risk burning already tender and irritated nasal tissue.
-Only use distilled water (or water that has been boiled), prepare one batch of water per nostril and follow the instructions on your neti pot carefully.
+Don't use water that's too hot, or you risk burning already irritated and tender nasal tissue.
+Using distilled water (or water that has been boiled), prepare one batch of water per nostril, and follow the instructions on your neti pot carefully.

-It’s safe to use twice a day—once in the morning upon waking and once at night before heading to bed.
-Make sure to wash the neti pot well with hot, soapy water and let it completely dry before each use.
+It's safe to use twice a day—once in the morning upon waking, and once at night before heading to bed.
+Make sure to sanitize the neti pot thoroughly with hot, soapy water and invert it over a clean cloth to completely dry after each use.